amari-calipso/skye-lang/README.md

 # Import
 The import statement can import both Skye packages and C libraries.
 ```
-import "os"; // using the name with no extension will assume this is an installed package
+// using the name with no extension will assume this is an installed package
+import "os";

-import "otherFile.skye"; // using the full file name will search in the project folder
+// using the full file name will search in the project folder
+import "otherFile.skye";
 import "anotherFile.h";

+// declaring a namespace will wrap the import in a namespace.
+// while very handy, be careful! files may use absolute paths and produce errors
+import "namespacedFile.skye" namespace myNamespace;

-import <"math.h">; // using angular brackets is equivalent to doing the same in C through an #include
+// using angular brackets is equivalent to doing the same in C through an #include
+import <"math.h">;

-import <<"core/internals.h">>; // using double angular brackets forces the import to address to the installed packages
+// using double angular brackets forces the import to address to the installed packages
+import <<"core/internals.h">>;
 ```

 You can also use `extern` to define libraries to link with.